Superconducting order parameter in aperiodic binary systems: Results and discussions

-For the contrast parameter regime, the behaviors of the entropy and the specific heat for the generalized Fibonacci QC family are shown in Fig.~\ref{En_Ce}(b,d).
+For the contrast parameter regime, the behaviors of the entropy and the specific heat for the ABS-I and ABS-II family are shown in Fig.~\ref{En_Ce}(b,d).
 Interestingly, the profiles show phase transition at different $T_c$, which corroborate our findings mentioned in the previous subsection.
-Note that, the behavior of the specific heat profile for the Nickel-mean QC shows different behavior from that in the other QCs.
+Note that, the behavior of the specific heat profile for the Nickel-mean ABS shows different behavior from that of the others.
 It is characterized by a small curvature, which can be explained in the following way.
-Among the two non-zero OP branches of the Nickel-mean QC, the lower branch goes down to zero rapidly, followed by the decreasing behavior of the other branch.
+Among the two non-zero OP branches of the Nickel-mean ABS, the lower branch goes down to zero rapidly, followed by the decreasing behavior of the other branch.
 This two-step process is reflected in the curvature profile (see Fig.~\ref{En_Ce}(d)).
+For the analysis of the deviation from the periodic limit, we show a comparison with the periodic system in Appendix~\ref{Appendix_periodic_limit}.
+We also compare these thermodynamic quantities calculated for $U = 0$ and $U \ne 0$ for a better understanding.